angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 connect process.

 ### Scrolling over fixed size items
-When all items are the same fixed size,, you can use the `FixedSizeVirtualScrollStrategy`.
+When all items are the same fixed size, you can use the `FixedSizeVirtualScrollStrategy`.
 This can be easily added to your viewport using the `itemSize` directive.
 The fixed size viewport strategy is less flexible than the autosize strategy because it requires all items to be the same size, but the advantage of this constraint is that it allows for better performance, since items do not need to be